 Driving.
 It’s something Gabe never got to do.
 Well, not legally anyway.
 He drove on someones private property, and he pulled the car from the back to the front to park it once, but that is the extent of it.
 On his 15th birthday (which ended up being just 19 days before he died) he went to the DMV website and started taking practice tests.
 He often talked about what kind of car he would get, and how he would modify it.
 He was completely unrealistic in what he would have actually been able to get, but he liked to dream big.
 He was SO excited at the prospect of driving.

-Gabe driving was not something that Doug and I were too excited about.
+Gabe driving was not something that his dad and I were too excited about.
 He was reckless-always.
 Reckless on his bike, on his skateboard, in his actions.